Sleep Laboratory

 Services

-We offer the following sleep studies and expertise:
+Our pediatric sleep medicine clinic and laboratory professionals offer the following sleep studies and expertise:

-• Consultation with a sleep specialist
+• Consultation with a sleep specialist for sleep disordered breathing (central and obstructive sleep apneas, hypoventilation etc.)

-• Overnight home oximetry
+• Overnight home oximetry testing

 • Overnight in-hospital sleep study (polysomnography)

-• Overnight home sleep apnea test
+• Home sleep apnea testing

 Team

-RRT, Assistant Manager, Sleep Laboratory
+RRT., Assistant Manager, Sleep Laboratory

 Alice Pilot-Handfield